FlintSH/FlintSH/README.md

 ## Projects

-I've worked on various projects and servers throughout my time on the web.
+I've worked on various projects, mostly game servers.
 Here are a few notable ones:

 - [fl1nt.dev](https://fl1nt.dev): My website, which is epic - do check it out.
 - [Avora](https://avora.one): An AI-powered browser extension to enhance your online experience.